AlfredoBaione/stock-data-analysis/README.md

 ﻿# stock-data-analysis
-THis repository provides the rapidminer processes
+This repository contains the RapidMiner processes used to analyze the trends of various stock indices in the US market.